Blog / After 40 years in security, I'm building the threat intelli…

 The middle

 After that: technical audit at one of the big-four consulting practices.
+Then early commercial onion-routing work, a venture-backed anonymity network that was running before Tor was even a research project at the U.S. Naval Research Lab.
 Then on-the-wire database protocol filtering at a security startup, working at the layer of the network where most monitoring tools never look.
-Then early commercial onion-routing work — a venture-backed anonymity network that was running before Tor was even a research project at the U.S. Naval Research Lab.
-The pattern across that decade-and-change: pre-product cybersecurity, often inside organizations where "we'll figure it out later" was not an acceptable posture.
+The pattern across that decade-and-change: pre-product security work, often inside organizations where "we'll figure it out later" was not an acceptable posture.

-About twenty-three years ago I moved into long-form U.S. defense advisory work — DoD systems engineering and adversary capability analysis, in domains where the threat was always a serious nation-state actor, not an opportunistic one.
+About twenty-three years ago I moved into long-form U.S. defense advisory work.
+DoD systems engineering and adversary capability analysis, in domains where the threat was always a serious nation-state actor, not an opportunistic one.
 Federal accreditation frameworks for systems where being wrong was expensive.
 Strategic planning for cyber capability development.
-And ultimately technical threat analysis and nation-state-level future-threat characterization: assess what adversaries can do today, project what they will be able to do, structure the answer in a way that survives skeptical review.
+And ultimately Science & Technology intelligence work: technical threat analysis and nation-state-level future-threat characterization.
+Assess what adversaries can do today, project what they will be able to do, structure the answer in a way that survives skeptical review.

 Why now

 The CTI market has a gap I have watched widen.
-Free feeds (AbuseIPDB, plain DShield) are honest about being noisy and lump everything together as "scanner."
-Commercial CTI feeds (Recorded Future, Mandiant, CrowdStrike) cost five figures a year and are opaque about how they reach their conclusions.
-The middle does not really exist for the small and mid-market security teams that arguably need it most — the ones running internet-facing services without the budget for a Recorded Future contract and without the staff to build their own analysis pipeline on top of free feeds.
+Free feeds (AbuseIPDB, plain DShield, the abuse.ch family) are honest about being noisy and lump everything together as "scanner."
+Aggregators (isMalicious, CTIAware) cross-reference those feeds and ship a tidy API, but they don't generate any original intelligence; they're better plumbing for the same water.
+Commercial CTI feeds (Recorded Future, Mandiant, CrowdStrike) cost five figures a year minimum and most of them are opaque about how they reach their conclusions.
+Between $99/mo and $833/mo nothing serious exists for the working analyst.

-That is the gap IntrusionLabs is building into.
-Not at enterprise volume — we won't compete with CrowdSec on raw IP count — but at enterprise depth and enterprise honesty: the kind of methodology, evidence chain, and source attribution that a CTI buyer at a Fortune 500 would expect, applied to a feed that fits a fifty-person security team's budget and operational tempo.
+That gap is where IntrusionLabs lives.
+Not at enterprise volume; we won't ever beat CrowdSec on raw IP count, and we don't try.
+But at enterprise depth and enterprise honesty: the kind of methodology, evidence chain, and source attribution that a CTI buyer at a Fortune 500 would expect, applied at a price point that doesn't gate working analysts out of the room.

 What "enterprise honesty" actually means